mayurbhambhani/book-notes/Managing Humans.md

 - Nerds get bitter when we see the same mistakes repeating themselves.
 Ask them, understand the mistakes and the solutions if they are proposing any.
 - If they appear stuck with a task, talk to them.
 Do they need help?
 If they do pair them with a non-competitor senior team member who can help them.
 - Don't try to force them into the zone.
 Provide the environment and let them be.
 Pair them with a cohort if letting them be doesn't work.

+### Chatper 32: NADD

+- Nerd attention deficit disorder.
+- Did not understand the point of this chapter.
+- Talks about how nerds can focus on different things at a time and the might seem distracted but thats how they work

+### Chapter 33: Nerd Cave

+- What I took out of this chapter was the importance of a structured process to get you in the productivity zone
+- Have a routine and process to get into the groove.
+Also described in [Atomic Habits](atomic%20habits.md).
+For example, wake up, take a shower, have cornflakes while reading the news, and get into it.
+- Importance of a designated place where you do your thinking.
+- Importance of a door or headphones to keep out the rest of the world.
+- It should also have a comfortable chair, desk, table, laptop, and internet.
+- Sometimes you won't go into the zone, but maintain the routine, do something else in the same place maintaining the same meeting.
+This is like going to the gym because you want to get better at cricket.

+### Chatper 34: Meeting Creatures.

+- The Anchor: The most important guy.
+Everybody is talking to this guy.
+They want his opinion and he would make decisions.
+If he is not present reschedule.
+Time is being wasted.
+- Laptop Larry: Trying to work in the meeting.
+Neither works nor listens properly.
+Most unproductive.
+If he is taking notes tell him that a designated person is taking notes and he doesn't need to.
+Else he will look at Wikipedia to search what something means.
+He should be asking people, listen intently and debate on things.
+- Mr. Irrelevant: Who invited him and why?
+Find out before punting him.
+- Chatty Patty: Cant close a thought.
+Rambles on.
+Should only be asked where well-defined questions where the scope for him to drone on is less.
+Find out if this person is irrelevant.
+- Translator Tim: Bridges two groups who don't understand each other.
+The important guy only when he favors your agenda.
+Else you will have to find your own Tim.
+- Sally Synthesizer: Always listens and moves the meeting forward by making the obvious, crystal clear with other people.
+Same as in the case of Tim, if Sally is not on your side, find your own Sally.
+Make sure she doesn't start thinking she is an anchor.
+- Curveball Kurt: You don't know what he is talking about.
+Take help from Sally and Tim, if required, and figure out if he is Mr. Irrelevant.
+The situation is going to be tough when Anchor=Kurt.
+- The Snake: The hidden Anchor.
+For some reason, this guy was hidden and somebody else was acting as anchor.